0xTomDaniel/informu-engineer-test/README.md

 *You will type or paste your written solution when you open the form to submit all of your answers.
 You can optionally upload diagrams or other supporting files along with your solution.*

 ***Note:** We are not looking for extreme detail.
-Just enough detail where we can understand the concepts of your solution.*
+However, your solution should address all factors detailed above.
+If we cannot easily understand how your solution addresses all of the factors of the problem, then you will fail the test.
+Your answer should be unambigiuous and clearly include all of your assumptions*